Q&A With Jennifer – Get To Know Your Therapist

 Q: What is your therapeutic approach?

 A: My practice centers around the use of Emotionally Focused Therapy (EFT).
 I use EFT because both my experience and studies prove that it is the best way to resolve relationship issues.
 It gets to the heart of the issue.
-I also use Cognitive Behavioral Therapy and provide Grief Counseling.
+I am also trained in EMDR which is an evidenced based way of working with trauma.

 Q: Why do you not accept insurance?